mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Tutorials.rst

 from the `Mantid download page <https://download.mantidproject.org/>`_, under *Sample datasets* - *ISIS*.
 Users may also use their own data instead however results will differ.
-Some additional configuration may a;sp be required which is explained in later tutorials.
+Some additional configuration may also be required which is explained in later tutorials.

 .. _setup_tutorials_isis-powder-diffraction-ref: